Stage two: formal requirements

 Similarly, where a referral does not raise concerns about the fitness to practise of a nurse or midwife, but appears to raise serious issues of patient harm which should be investigated by another body (such as a systems regulator or ombudsman), we will provide that body with the appropriate information and advice.
 This may include disclosure of the referral and any documents to assist with consideration of the case.

 1 Article 22(6) of the Nursing and Midwifery Order 2001 gives us the power to carry out an investigation into the fitness to practise, or entry in the register, of a nurse or midwife where an allegation is not made to us under article 22(1) but it appears to us that there should be such an investigation.
-Accordingly, we may decide to carry out an investigation in the absence of an identified referrer, or consent to disclose the allegation to the nurse or midwife.
+Accordingly, we may decide to carry out an investigation in the absence of an identified referrer, or agreement to disclose the allegation to the nurse or midwife.

 2 Article 22(1) of the Nursing and Midwifery Order 2001 refers to allegations against ‘a registrant’, which is defined in Schedule 4 as ‘a member of the profession of nursing or midwifery who has been admitted to the register…’